kubernetes-sigs/krew/site/content/docs/user-guide/quickstart.md

     {{<prompt>}}kubectl krew uninstall access-matrix
     ```

-This is pretty much all you need to know as a user to use Krew.
+This is practically all you need to know to start using Krew.

 [kpl]: https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/
 [list]: {{< relref "plugins.md" >}}